 STORY ORIGINS (grades 3 and up)

 Just like superheroes, all books have an origin story.
 How do authors come up with ideas for their stories?
 What makes them choose one topic over another?
 How do they decide the type of book to write--fiction or nonfiction, poetry or prose, picture book or novel?
 Using her own writing journey as an example, Laurie will guide your students in finding a story to tell.

 This highly-interactive workshop will leave your students eager to write about their own story ideas.

 "You are the coolest author of all time!"

 --fourth grade student

-BEGINNER'S CODING WORKSHOP
+BEGINNER'S CODING WORKSHOP (grades K and up)

 In our increasingly technological world, it's important that all children have the opportunity to learn computer science.
 This workshop introduces students to the logical thinking and basic programming concepts needed to understand computers.
 Using Blockly, an easy-to-learn graphical system, students will soon be running simple computer programs that they've written themselves.